 With digital marketing, you don’t need to pay millions of dollars for a 30-second Super Bowl ad spot, or even thousands of dollars for a 30-second spot on your local high school debate team broadcast.
 Invest your hard-earned cash elsewhere.

 If you take your ad online, possibilities abound.
 Do you post it to YouTube and send out an email?
 How about post it straight to Facebook and run ads off of it?
 Here’s a crazy thought: do an Instagram Live of you deciding what to do.
-The world is yours.
+The world is your oyster.

 Digital marketing allows you to reach millions of people online if you do it right.
 But there’s good news—you don’t need to reach millions of people to do it right.
 You just have to reach the right people.
 How do we find those people?